DAntaeAronne/Portfolio/README.md

 The recommended order to view each project is as follows:
 1.)
 Sonar in VR
 2.)
-Shape detection and labeling
+AI Shape Detection and Labeling